 At the top of this list, we mentioned an immersion-breaking mod that swaps Sekiro‘s protagonist with Sheriff Woody from Toy Story.
 What if we told you this was just the start?

 Highlights include the Yharnam Hunter from Bloodborne, Geralt of Rivia from The Witcher 3, Dante from DMC 5, Scorpion from Mortal Kombat X, and Darth Maul from Star Wars: Battlefront II.
-To match your new look, the mod also adds new weapon skins to replace Wolf’s sword with your selected character’s weapon of choice.
+To match your new look, the mod also adds unique weapon skins to replace Wolf’s sword with your selected character’s weapon of choice.

 Add Weapon Skins (Katana Merchant Mod)

-Given the absence of personalization in original Sekiro, it’s gratifying to see modders discover methods for players to stand out, even if it means simply adding a new layer of color to a katana.
+Given the absence of personalization in original Sekiro, it’s satisfying to see modders discover methods for players to stand out, even if it means simply adding a new layer of color to a katana.
 Lastly, it should be pointed out that this mod doesn’t influence stats or alter the moveset of any in-game weapons.

 Add Elemental Effects to Weapons (Elemental Weapon Buffs Mod)